peej/lumberjack-keyboard/guide.md

 ### Electrolytic capacitor (C3)

-Electrolytic capacitor is a polarized component, the short leg is the cathode and goes in the circular (left) pad on PCB.
+Electrolytic capacitor is a polarized component, the short leg is the cathode and goes in the circular (left) pad on PCB (nearest the C3 marking).

-The soldermask around the pads can cause confusion about which is the square pad as the circular pad has a square soldermask pattern around it, so be careful and double check.
-If in doubt, the capacitor should be orientated so that the side with the white line on it is on the left.
+The soldermask around the pads can cause confusion as to which pad is which.
+The circular pad has a white square pattern around it making it look like it is square, so be careful and double check.
+The capacitor should be orientated so that the side with the line on it is on the left.

 ![Capacitor](images/guide/capacitor.jpg)